Infamousmick/infaScript/README.md

 # InfaScripts v 1.5

-A Script to execute some android adb commands in a simple way, helps do some battery and perfomance optimzations. <br>
+A Script to execute some Android ADB commands to simply help do some battery and performance optimizations. <br>

 ## Quick Links 🌐